derekgygax/zoo-animals-service/README.md

 # Zoo Animals Service

 This is the **Animals API** for managing animal-related data in the zoo management system.
-Built with **FastAPI**, it handles operations such as animal records, medical histories, events, and breeding data.
+Built with **FastAPI**, it handles operations such as animal records, medical histories, and events.
 It is part of a larger microservices-based architecture for zoo management.

 ---

 ## Features

 - CRUD operations for animals.
-- Management of medical records, breeding, and significant events.
+- Management of medical records, and significant events.
 - Integration with a relational database (e.g., PostgreSQL).
 - Role-based access control (RBAC) with JWT authentication.
 - API documentation via Swagger UI and ReDoc.